—writer for the courageous, compassionate, & curious

 I vividly remember the moment that I first realised I could read; the moment that the words on a page swam into meaning before my eyes, and the accompanying joy of the realisation that whole new worlds had been suddenly opened up to me.
 As a child, I was constantly living in fantastical imaginary places, writing stories and poems and inventing languages.

-As I leave my twenties behind me and look forward to the next decade of my life, I've realised that my priority is to tell stories that matter—whether that's by helping further the work of others through copywriting and consultancy, or my own work in freelance journalism, creative writing, and fiction.
-For as long as I can remember I have dreamed of seeing the magical little words, "by Sophie", on the cover of a book, and I'm determined to take my creative writing more seriously in this next decade of my life.
+The greater purpose behind my work is to tell stories that matter—whether that's by helping further the work of others through copywriting and consultancy, or my own work in freelance journalism, creative writing, and fiction.
+For as long as I can remember I have dreamed of seeing the magical little words, "by Sophie", on the cover of a book, and I'm determined to make this dream a reality some day soon.

-After a blissful three years studying English Literature at Durham University, I got my Masters in Magazine Journalism at City University in London, before going on to figure out how to build myself a career doing what I love.
+After studying English Literature as an undergraduate, I got my Masters in Magazine Journalism at City University in London, before going on to figure out how to build myself a career doing what I love.

 Having written my Masters dissertation on ethical fashion, I pursued my passion for this field further as a section editor for the Ethical Fashion Forum’s online magazine, Source, in 2011.
 Following multiple internships both in the magazine industry as well as the charity sector, I worked for a while in marketing and copywriting for a charity consultancy.
-In 2014 I joined the team at Verily magazine, first working on headlines and growth, and then eventually moving on to work for them full time in editorial growth, and then as their Special Projects Manager.
+In 2014 I joined the team at Verily magazine, first working on headlines and growth, and then eventually moving on to work for them full time in editorial growth strategy and management.

-I try to draw attention to the positive, not because I don’t see the negative or believe it needs calling out from time to time, but because I think optimism and hope are usually more empowering than the cynicism.
+I try to draw attention to the positive, not because I don’t see the negative or believe it needs calling out, but because I think optimism and hope are usually more empowering than the cynicism.
 This is a daily choice I fight to make, in spite of (rather than due to a lack of) daily struggles and stresses.
 I believe that being open-hearted and emotionally honest requires far more strength and courage than looking like you have it all together, and that intentional vulnerability empowers others to be vulnerable when they need to be, in turn.